top of page

 His early achievements include leading the R&D in CMU's participation in NIST's Open Face Recognition Grand Challenge 2005, ranking first in both Academia and Industry.
 Professor Savvides and his team also participated in NIST's Iris Challenge Evaluation resulting in CMU to rank first in Academia and second against iris commercial vendors.
 Professor Savvides was then chosen as one of four researchers to form the Office of the Director of National Intelligence’s first Center of Academic Excellence in Science and Technology in the area of biometrics and advanced algorithm development.

 Professor Savvides spun off a CMU startup called HawXeye with one of his former students where he served as CTO.
-As the CTO, he assembled a team and lead the research and productization of efficient, fast, low-form factor AI algorithms making current generation of home security cameras smarter where the AI algorithms developed have been deployed to over 3 million ADT home security cameras with a successful exit.
+As the CTO, he assembled a team and lead the research and productization of efficient, fast, low-form factor AI algorithms making current generation of home security cameras smarter where the AI algorithms developed have been deployed to over 6 million ADT home security cameras with a successful exit.

 From 2018-2020 he served as the Chief AI Scientist of Bossa Nova Robotics, where he and his CMU research team, completely re-built from ground-up the AI algorithms for Bossa Nova robots for performing real-time inventory analysis and scaling the autonomous robot deployment of this inventory analysis AI from 20 stores to deploying 550 autonomous robots in 500 retail stores while completely removing any Human-in-the-Loop (HITL).
+In 2021-2023 he served as the Chief AI Scientist of Facial Recognition company Oosto working on real-time video analytics for ensuring safety in work zones and camera technology that could be deployed to enhance school safety.

 Notable Startup Industry Experience